Vitali Klitschko vs. Danny Williams: Main Event

 Williams charged forward at the opening bell but Klitschko's jab would keep the challenger at bay.
-By the halfway point of the opening round Williams was cut on his n his right eyelid, and Klitschko was landing a number of heavy right hands.
+By the halfway point of the opening round Williams was cut on his right eyelid, and Klitschko was landing a number of heavy right hands.
 With just over 30 seconds left in the round a right hook sent Williams down, he beat the count and survived the round.
 Klitschko would continue to dominate, keeping Williams at range and making use of the challenger's poor defence and lack of mobility.
 Williams would be dropped again in the 3rd and 7th rounds, with both of his eyes swelling badly.
 A combination of a right uppercut, a straight left followed by a right cross dropped him for the fourth time in the 8th and while Williams rose to his feet, referee Jay Nady decided to wave it off.

 Aftermath

 Klitschko dedicated his victory to democracy in his native Ukraine and also to the Ukrainian presidential candidate Viktor Yushchenko, whom he supported on 26 December 2004, election revote, saying "I feel this was the best performance of my career, but this victory was not just for me, but also for democracy in the Ukraine."
 He also complimented Williams saying "Danny Williams is a very hard puncher.
 A couple of times he punched me very hard.
 It's amazing he took so many punches and I have a big respect for him."

 Williams praised the champion saying "He was a lot more awkward than I anticipated and was very clever, coming in and out on angles, he didn't hit as hard as Mike Tyson but he was more consistent with his punches.
 The thought of the world heavyweight title kept me going, but he was just too good."

 There was talk of bout between Klitschko and former champion Hasim Rahman with his promoter Don King saying "I think Rahman beats Klitschko, but whatever happens I guarantee he will hit Klitschko properly at some stage, unlike Williams who was useless.
 There was no buzz here.
 Right now we are playing with ourselves.
 This sport needs rejuvenation."

 In March 2005, terms were agreed for the two to face off on April 30 at Madison Square Garden.
 However the fight was postponed multiple times due to first thigh then back injuries, with Rahman taking an interim bout against Monte Barrett where he won an "interim" version of title.
 It was finally set to take place on November 12 but less than a week beforehand Klitschko postponed the bout again after suffering an injury to his right knee in sparring.
 After being given 90 days to defence against Rahman, Klitschko opted to retire instead.
 On November 10, 2005, the WBC voted to award its heavyweight championship to Rahman, making Rahman a two-time heavyweight champion.
 The Ring title would retain vacant until Wladimir Klitschko defeated Ruslan Chagaev in June 2009.

-The bout recorded a disappointing 120,000 PPV buys.